 If you do need a fit note (https://www.gov.uk/government/publications/the-fit-note-a-guide-for-patients-and-employees) for work, please let us know when you are admitted so we can write this for you so that it is ready for you before you go home.
 The note that you are provided with will cover you at least until your first follow up appointment with Professor Whitehouse, at which point it can be extended if required.
 You can, in conjunction with your employer, decide when you are fit to return to work, you do not need to be “signed back on” for work, if your employer asks you for this, please direct them to the following information: https://www.gov.uk/government/publications/the-fit-note-a-guide-for-patients-and-employees

 > What do I do if I have a problem after surgery?

 If you feel well but there is a problem after your surgery, you can either contact Professor Whitehouse’s secretary or the hospital to let them know and arrangements will be made for you to be reviewed and ensure there are no concerning issues.
 Outside of office hours, your call will be directed to the ward so that you can receive advice when the office is not staffed.

 If you feel very unwell after surgery and feel you need an urgent review, then please contact your GP surgery, Out of Hours GP service or attend an Emergency Department for urgent review.
 If you attend an Emergency Department and it is required, review by the on call Orthopaedic team will be arranged.

-For routine questions, Mr Whitehouse can address these for you at your next planned appointment.
+For routine questions, Professor Whitehouse can address these for you at your next planned appointment.